sshyran/tvb-recon/README.md

 ### Docker image
 We provide a docker image which gathers all the dependencies necessary for tvb-recon code to run.
-The docker image is currently on a private repository, but we can give access to anyone interested.
-Just send an email at: paula.popa@codemart.ro and specify your ***docker ID***.

-Once you have access to the docker image, take the most recent version (at least from tag: master-pr50).
+The docker image can be found on docker hub at: **thevirtualbrain/tvb-recon**.
+Take it using the most recent tag, with: docker pull thevirtualbrain/tvb-recon.

 Also, it would be good to have tvb-recon code locally, in case some changes are necessary.
 Take it with: git clone https://github.com/the-virtual-brain/tvb-recon.git

 In order to use tvb-recon within the proposed docker image, you will need some details about its configurations and steps to follow for specifying your input data and start a workflow.